 The faculty in the Social Psychology Research Group conduct research at the interfaces between social psychology and clinical psychology, developmental psychology, and judgment and decision making.

-Interested students are encouraged to contact labs and potential mentors whose research best fits with their interests.
-Graduate students with a focus on or related to social psychology have a variety of curriculum options.
+Interested graduate student applicants are encouraged to contact potential mentors whose research best fits with their interests.
+Graduate students with a focus on social psychology have a variety of curriculum options.
 Students formally apply to one of the three broad graduate training areas (Clinical Science, Cognitive, or Behavioral and Cognitive Neuroscience), but the curriculum requirements are adapted in light of the student’s social psychological research interests and career goals.
 Graduate training is flexible and student centered to accommodate unique and cross-cutting interests.

 - Alison Bianchi (Sociology)